AI for the Resilient City

 Around the world, resiliency planning is finding its way to the top of municipalities’ agendas.
 The need to prepare for climate-related hazards — from droughts to fires, heat waves to rising global temperatures — has never been more urgent.

 That’s why Evergreen has developed AI for the Resilient City.
-The data visualization tool — funded through a grant from Microsoft’s AI for Earth program — aims to help municipalities across Canada plan for and mitigate the impacts of climate change.
+The data visualization and analytics tool — funded through a grant from Microsoft’s AI for Earth program and supported by RBC — aims to help municipalities across Canada plan for and mitigate the impacts of climate change, giving power to cities and regions through data and technology.